 Despite the downturn in shrimp exports in the second quarter, revenue in the first six months of this year still expanded about 7.6 percent to 1.6 billion USD thanks to growth of more than 20 percent in the first quarter.
 Particularly, exports of white-leg shrimp grew 18 percent with 1 billion USD in value.

-Vietnam qualified to export catfish to the US
+Vietnam taps opportunities to thrust exports to US

 Over US$ 53.39 billion worth of goods imported from China in ten months